Qwerty Blog

 }

 Fortran (Notice that there must be 7 spaces before writing line and if line is too long error use &.
-For this to work, the file has to be named as .f95
+For this to work, the file has to be named as .f95program main

 implicit none